HosseinEyvazi/VelvetFlow/README.md

 ## Acknowledgments

-VelvetFlow was developed by Hossein Eyvazi, Mohammad Badzohreh, and Seyed Ali Shahrokhi as part of their research in clustering algorithms and anomaly detection.
+VelvetFlow was developed by **Hossein Eyvazi**, **Mohammad Badzohreh**, and **Seyed Ali Shahrokhi** as part of their research in clustering algorithms and anomaly detection.
 We also acknowledge the creators of DBSCAN, HDBSCAN, and the benchmark datasets used in this project.